 Too much to digest?
 Let’s recap what we have learned in this article.
 In the beginning, we mentioned, that your IP address is usually the first thing that websites log and look at because it is easily obtainable and it can reveal a lot of information about you.
 That is why we need to understand how to properly hide your IP address.

 - The two post popular datacenter IP solutions to hide your IP address are VPN and proxies

 - Both VPN and proxies can be bought from external providers or created on your own

-- You can easily setup your own proxy server by getting a VPS and following the instructions from above or running our custom script
+- You can easily set up your own proxy server by getting a VPS and following the instructions from above or running our custom script

 - VPN exit node IP addresses are mostly known to popular web platforms and can be oftentimes blacklisted due to other users abusing the service.
-However, VPN can be beneficial is some cases, when you need access to a big pool of IPs around the world for a relatively cheap price.
+However, VPN can be beneficial in some cases, when you need access to a big pool of IPs around the world for a relatively cheap price.

-- Having an ADSL connection with dynamic IP address as a residential IP proxy solution remains inconsistent in implementation across multiple users due to problems with IP renewal happening sometimes.
+- Having an ADSL connection with a dynamic IP address as a residential IP proxy solution remains inconsistent in implementation across multiple users due to problems with IP renewal happening sometimes.

 - Using a mobile 3G or 4G connection is a more practical solution than ADSL because it allows better control over IP renewal.
 You can control IP releases remotely by using two Android apps.
 Also, you can easily turn your 3G/4G mobile connection into a back-connect proxy by getting a VPS and following the instructions from above or running our custom script

-If you are looking for a solution to access different accounts using residential or datacenter proxies, check out Multiloginapp.
+If you are looking for a solution to access different accounts using residential or datacenter proxies, check out Multilogin.
 The software utilizes state-of-the-art counter-fingerprinting technology, which ensures the privacy of your online accounts regardless of what solution you are using to change your IP address.